Table of Contents

 Here’s a link to the full list of Bryce Canyon National Park trails.

-Bryce Canyon is one of the most beautiful national parks, and staying in the park is quite the experience.
-You can access many of the trails from the Bryce Canyon Road.
+Bryce Canyon is one of the most beautiful national parks, and staying in the park is quite an experience.
+You can access many of the trails from Bryce Canyon Road.
 As the sun goes down, the crowds fade, and you can really enjoy all the peace and solitude that Bryce offers.

 The Lodge at Bryce Canyon is the only lodging facility inside Bryce Canyon National Park.
-You cannot beat the location of this lodge located only a 2-minute walk to the rim-Bryce Amphitheater.
+You cannot beat the location of this lodge, located only a 2-minute walk to the rim-Bryce Amphitheater.
 Famous park architect Gilbert Stanley Underwood designed The Lodge and cabins, which were built in the 1920s.
 They declared the lodge and cabins a National Historic Landmark on May 28, 1987.

 The front desk personnel at the lodge were pleasant and helpful with registration information.
 In general, the service we received from all lodge employees was both friendly and efficient.
 Visit the Bryce Canyon Lodging and Cabin Rental page for more information.
-We booked our reservations for a year in advance.
+We booked our reservation a year in advance.
 While waiting for check-in, I sat and watched a cheeky chipmunk stealing potato chips.
 There was wireless available in the main lobby for some connectivity, but it was a pretty poor signal.

 Our Stay in a Sunset Lodge Room